KyleMayes/install-llvm-action/README.md

 **Required** The version of LLVM and Clang binaries to install.

-This can be a specific LLVM and Clang version such as `3.6.2` or a minimum version like `3.6` or just `3`.
-When specifying a minimum version, the highest compatible version supported by the platform will be installed (e.g., `3.6.2` for `3.6` or `3.9.1` for `3`).
+This can be a specific LLVM and Clang version such as `10.1.2` or a minimum version like `10.1` or just `10`.
+When specifying a minimum version, the highest compatible version supported by the platform will be installed (e.g., `10.1.2` for `10.1` or `10.2.0` for `10`).

-Note that when using minimum versions like `3` the specific version installed by this action may not be the same on every operating system.
+Note that when using minimum versions like `10` the specific version installed by this action may not be the same on every operating system and architecture (e.g., x86-86 vs ARM64).
 This is because some versions of the LLVM and Clang binaries do not exist for some operating systems.
+You can view [this file](assets.json) to see the currently supported LLVM and Clang versions for each operating system and architecture pairing.

+### `arch`

+The archtecture (either `x64` or `arm64`) to install LLVM and Clang binaries for.

+By default, the architecture of the machine this action is running on will be used.

+### `force-url`

+The full download URL to use for LLVM and Clang binaries.

+If this input is used, the `version`, `arch`, and `mirror-url` inputs will be ignored (except in that the value of the `version` input will be used verbatim as the value for the `version` output).
+Instead, the URL supplied for this input is assumed to be a full URL to download LLVM and Clang binaries.
+This input can be used if this action lacks support for a recent LLVM and Clang version or if you have LLVM and Clang binaries mirror in a way that can't be handled by the `mirror-url` input.

 ### `directory`

 The directory to install LLVM and Clang binaries to.
 If not provided, `C:\Program Files\LLVM` is used as the default value on Windows and `./llvm` is used on other operating systems.

-This action puts the value of this option into the `LLVM_PATH` environment variable which allows for easy use of the directory containing the LLVM and Clang binaries in subsequent jobs (e.g., `${{ env.LLVM_PATH }}`).
+This action puts the value of this input into the `LLVM_PATH` environment variable which allows for easy use of the directory containing the LLVM and Clang binaries in subsequent jobs (e.g., `${{ env.LLVM_PATH }}`).

-### `force-version`

-Whether to accept unsupported LLVM and Clang versions.

-This action will by default reject unsupported LLVM and Clang versions.
-For example, if you want to download LLVM and Clang `69.0.0` but that version is not yet supported by this action, you can set this option to `true` to allow usage of this action.

-**Important:** You may need to set `ubuntu-version` as well for this to work, this action will use the Ubuntu version for the most recent supported version which may not work for the version you are requesting.
-Also, there are no guarantees that this will work at all.

-### `ubuntu-version`

-The version override of Ubuntu to use for the Linux platform.

-For a given LLVM and Clang version, there are sometimes multiple binaries available targeting different versions of Ubuntu (e.g., `16.04` and `18.04`).
-By default this action will download the binaries for the most recent [LTS version](https://ubuntu.com/blog/what-is-an-ubuntu-lts-release) binaries are available for.
-This option can be used to override this default and pick a different version.

 ### `cached`